Raising awareness of sepsis

 Working with partners, we have developed an awareness-raising teaching aid to help health care professionals spot and respond to the warning signs of sepsis in children.

-The short film, available to view above features the story of Jason (who is an actor in real life) and Clara Watkins who tragically lost their daughter Maude aged just three to undiagnosed sepsis in 2011.
+The short film, available to view above or on youtube, features the story of Jason (who is an actor in real life) and Clara Watkins who tragically lost their daughter Maude aged just three to undiagnosed sepsis in 2011.
 The film highlights the key signs that healthcare workers should be looking out for and asks them to think: ‘could this be sepsis?’ when assessing and diagnosing patients.

 Aimed at clinical trainers, although useful for all healthcare staff, the film accompanies a new e-learning package on sepsis produced for GPs and health professionals working across primary care including nurses, health visitors, midwives, pharmacists and paramedics.
 Both follow the recommendations of the new NICE guidelines on sepsis recognition, diagnosis and early management.

 We would encourage all healthcare staff to access the associated educational materials on our e-learning for healthcare website.
-The film is available to view above.

 Identifying and managing sepsis in primary care is an important measure in reducing deaths, with 70% of sepsis cases developing within primary care.
 We have created an e-learning module on sepsis in primary care, which is available free to NHS staff.